jwymanm/chiara/README.md

 ;=> say "hi" \to me
 ```

-It is included by default when you `(use-clarity)`.
+It is included by default when you `(use-clarity)`, but note that this reader macro (or indeed any other) can be happily used in regular Clojure, as shown is above.

-### Clarity's rules
+### Clarity's rules, more formally.

 Clarity's structure is simple and intuitive - it's already used in idiomatic clojure.
 Formally, a list begins with an element (e.g. `defn` below) on a new line.
 The elements of the list are the elements on that line, followed by any elements directly below which have a higher indentation.

 The only exception to this is that elements on their own are treated as themselves (as opposed to lists of one item).

-If it sounds complicated, it's best to see it in action; the following definitions are all equivalent:
+If it sounds complicated, it's best to see it in action; the following definitions are all equivalent, all idiomatic Clojure layouts (minus parens), and all valid Clarity.

 ```clj
 defn foo [x]